Implication of island for inflation and primordial perturbations: Implication of island for inflation and primordial perturbations

 Inside the patch (or bubble) with a period of slow-roll inflation, by observing the density perturbations in the CMB, an observer inside the Minkowski hat will be able to assign the state of such perturbation modes to early dS phase, see Fig.\ref{Fig.4}.
 Thus the maximal number of independent modes he detected should be bounded by the dimensionality of the dS Hilbert space $\sim e^{S_{dS_4}}$ \cite{Arkani-Hamed:2007ryv}.
 This suggests $N_{efolds}\lesssim S_{dS_4}$, i.e.(\ref{dSbound}).

-However, locally such a scenario in Fig.\ref{Fig.4} is similar to the 4D Schwarzschild-dS spacetime but with $R_{BH}\simeq {1/H}$, so a $dS_2\times S^2$ region.
+However, ``locally" \footnote{Here, we only focus on a local region, i.e. a slow-roll inflation patch is accompanied with a black hole, of eternal inflating spacetime. } such a scenario in Fig.\ref{Fig.4} is similar to the 4D Schwarzschild-dS spacetime but with $R_{BH}\simeq {1/H}$, so a $dS_2\times S^2$ region.
 Thus it might be expected that the 2D CFT result for the entropy of perturbation modes is also applicable for such a local JT-inflation-like part in the inflating multiverse in Fig.\ref{Fig.4}.

 Here, regarding the primordial perturbation modes as 2D CFT-like (the $S^2$ coordinates are neglected \footnote{see e.g.Ref.\cite{Hashimoto:2020cas} for 4D Schwarzschild black holes.}), the observer inside the Minkowski hat after slow-roll inflation will be able to observe the perturbation modes at $R$ with \be S_{\textsf{ no-island}}(R)=S_{mat}(R)\simeq \lf({c\over 3}\rt)N_{efolds}, \ee which corresponds to (\ref{kek}).